5 Tips for Picking Healthy Plants at the Nursery

 Look carefully for pale or dark spots on the foliage, which could indicate disease that could spread to your existing plants at home.
 Check for webs or chewed leaves, which are signs of damaging insects.
 It’s better to be safe than sorry and avoid plants that show these signs of problems.

-2. Avoid plants that have been sitting in the nursery for too long.
 Ideally, nurseries are meant to be temporary holding areas for plants until they are purchased.
 However, sometimes plants that aren’t bought quickly can sit for weeks, months or even longer in their containers.
 Why is this a problem?
 Even though plants may be sitting in their nursery container, their roots keep growing.
-Normally, most roots grow outward – but in a container they will start to grow around in a circle, which can lead to a root bound plant.
+Normally, most roots grow outward.
+But in a container they will start to grow around in a circle, which can lead to a root bound plant.
 This is a problem because the roots are severely hampered in their efforts to absorb water and nutrients, which leads to a sickly plant and ultimately death.

-3. Select plants growing in smaller-sized containers.
 Admit it – when you visit the nursery, do you skip over those plants in small containers for the bigger ones?
 Believe it or not, bigger isn’t always better when it comes to plants.
 Often, it is better to go with the smaller-sized plant.
 The reason for this is that smaller plants are younger and have an easier time dealing with the shock associated with transplanting.
-In addition, they also grow more quickly than the same plant in a large size because the younger plant doesn’t have as much top growth (the part of the plant above ground), so it’s roots aren’t as stressed with supporting the top growth and can concentrate on growing roots, which is soon followed by new top growth.
+In addition, they also grow more quickly than the same plant in a large size because the younger plant doesn’t have as much top growth (the part of the plant above ground).
+So its roots aren’t as stressed with supporting the top growth and can concentrate on growing roots, which is soon followed by new top growth.

-4. Purchase plants from local growers when possible.
-Imagine that you were a plant that was grown in an area with warm temperatures and were then transported far way to another climate with much colder temperatures – would it take you a while to adapt?
+Imagine that you were a plant that was grown in an area with warm temperatures and were then transported far way to another climate with much colder temperatures.
+Would it take you a while to adapt?
 Of course it would.
-When taking plants from one type of environment into another, they need time to adjust and to gradually ‘harden off’, which is process where plants are gradually introduced to the new environment, giving them time to adapt.
+When taking plants from one type of environment into another, they need time to adjust and to gradually ‘harden off’.
+This is the process where plants are gradually introduced to the new environment, giving them time to adapt.

-Buying plants from local growers prevents this problem from happening because the plants are already adapted to your local climate without having to be hardened off.
+Buying plants from local growers prevents this problem from happening.
+The plants are already adapted to your local climate without having to be hardened off.

-*Another benefit of selecting plants grown from local growers is that your are supporting your local economy while also reducing resources such as gasoline used for transporting plants from far distances.
+Another benefit of selecting plants grown from local growers is that your are supporting your local economy.
+You’ll also reduce resources such as gasoline used for transporting plants from far distances.

-5. Read the label.
 Before buying a plant, take a moment to look at the label for important information that can save you buyer’s remorse later.
-Look to see how large it will grow and make sure you have enough room for it to grow or you may be having to prune if often.
-Check what exposure it grows best in – you’ll save yourself a lot of frustration from trying to coddle a struggling plant that was simply planted in the wrong place.
+Look to see how large it will grow.
+Make sure you have enough room for it to grow or you may be having to prune if often.
+Check what exposure it grows best in.
+You’ll save yourself a lot of frustration from trying to coddle a struggling plant that was simply planted in the wrong place.

-Labels may include other helpful information including how much water it needs, what type of wildlife it attracts (bees, butterflies, hummingbirds) and the bloom color.
+Labels may include other helpful information.
+Find out how much water it needs, what type of wildlife it attracts (bees, butterflies, hummingbirds) and the bloom color.

-The next time you visit the nursery, come armed with these gardening basics and come home with healthy plants that will thrive in your garden and save you buyer’s remorse later on.
+The next time you visit the nursery, come armed with these gardening basics.
+Then you’ll come home with healthy plants that will thrive in your garden.